kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/controller-and-user-tags.md

    	            status: "False"
    	            type: WorkspaceReady
    	  ```
-   3. Allows the cluster creation to proceed and complete successfully despite the tag attachment failure.
+   3. The controller will try to check on each reconciliations if tag is attached.
+Since tag attachment is failing it will try to attach the tag again.
+If it is failing again.
+It will repeat the same process.
+If tag attachment is succesfull, it will move ahead with other resources creation.
+   4. If the tag attachment continues to fail, reconciliations will be happening infinityly.
+Then user has to intervene.

    - **Deletion Behavior**

-   	 When the user triggers deletion of a cluster where tag attachment previously failed, the controller will check the condition status that is set during tag attachment failure.
-Based on this condition set, the controller will determine whether to proceed with resource deletion.
+   	 When the user triggers deletion of a cluster where tag attachment previously failed, the controller will check the condition that is set during tag attachment failure.
+Since the condition set, the controller will proceed with resource deletion.

  #### Creating a new cluster with reusing pre-created resources